Grants

 Grassroots Arts Program

-The Union County Community Arts Council and the NC Department of Cultural Resources provide funding for qualified nonprofit arts organizations and individuals whose purpose is to promote and develop diverse cultural arts programming in Union County through the Grassroots Arts Program.
+The Union County Community Arts Council and the North Carolina Arts Council, a division of the North Carolina Department of Natural & Cultural Resources, provide funding for qualified nonprofit organizations whose purpose is to promote and develop diverse cultural arts programming in Union County through the Grassroots Arts Program.
 Grants may be awarded for cultural arts projects, events and services on an annual basis.
-For grant details, guidelines, information and applications simply click the appropriate button(s) below.
-Funding decisions are made in September of each year.
+For grant details, guidelines, information and applications simply click the appropriate button(s) to the left.
+The 2025-2026 grant cycle is now closed.
+2026-2027 applications will be available in July 2026.

-The Union County Community Arts Council has announced that 6 Union County arts groups have received funding from the council’s Grassroots Arts Grant program.
-Funds have been made available to non-profit, tax-exempt organizations whose purpose is to promote and develop diverse cultural arts programming in Union County.
+The Union County Community Arts Council administers the NC General Assembly’s Grassroots Arts Program for Union County through the NC Arts Council.
+This grant program provides funds to non-profit, tax-exempt organizations whose purpose is to promote and develop diverse cultural arts programming in Union County.

-A program of the NC Department of Cultural Resources Grassroots Arts Program, grants have been offered by the Union County Community Arts Council since 1987.
-Grant applications are available in the spring of each year.
+A program of the NC Department of Cultural Resources Grassroots Arts Program, grants have been offered by the Union County Community Arts Council since 1982.
+Grant applications are available in the summer of each year.

-A panel of board and community members reviewed all applications and made a recommendation to the board of directors.
-The board awarded grants to the Union Symphony Society, Union County Playmakers, Union County Council on Aging, Union County Library Foundation, The Storefront Theatre Company, and the Marshville Musuem and Cultural Center.
+A panel of board and community members review all applications and make a recommendation to the board of directors.
+In 2025-2026, the board awarded a total of $44,500 in grants to the Amun Ra Arts, Marshville Museum and Cultural Center, The Storefront Theatre Company, Union County Playmakers, Union County Youth Ballet, Union Symphony Society, The Waxhaw Community Theatre, Union County Library Foundation, Council on Aging in Union County, Downtown Waxhaw Association, and Indian Trail Parks & Recreation.

 Artist Support Grant